WACK (music company): 2024: MonsterIdol and WACK in the UK

 On January 5, 2024, former Bish member Cent Chihiro Chittiii left the company.

 On January 6, Mameshiba no Taigun and Tonai Bousho merged to form Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol.

 On February 6, Kudaranai 1 Nichi joined WACK.

 Gang Parade, ASP, and Kiss Kiss performed at The Underworld in London on March 27.

 On April 1, Bis' members began to self-manage the group.

 On August 1, Junnosuke Watanabe, the founder and director of WACK resigned his position at the company, citing an interest in studying in the UK.

 On August 9, Bis announced that they would disband.
 Their disbandment date was later revealed to be January 12, 2025.

 ASP, Bis, and Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol performed at The Underworld in London on August 28.

 ASP, ExWhyZ, and Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol performed at The Underworld in London on November 27.

-2025: Return of Mameshiba no Taigun and disbandment of Bis
+2025: Return of Mameshiba no Taigun and disbandment announcements

+In January, WACK announced Junnosuke Watanabe as an honorary advisor of an alternative idol news site named DiG YOUR OWN IDOLS.

 On January 8, 2025, Mameshiba no Taigun re-formed with the final line-up of Mameshiba no Taigun Tonai Bousho a.k.a.
 MonsterIdol returning as members and the re-addition of former member Hanaemonster.
 The third generation of Bis disbanded on January 12, 2025, after their final concert at Hibiya Open-Air Concert Hall.

 Gang Parade, ASP, and Kiss Kiss performed at The Underworld in London on March 26 for the fifth edition of WACK in the UK.

 On April 1, former Bish member Aina the End left the company.

 On June 5 and 6, WACK in the UK Vol. 6 took place at The Underworld in London.
 The line-up for June 5 consisted of ExWhyZ, ASP, and Mameshiba no Taigun, and the line-up for June 6 consisted of Mapa, Piggs, and ZOCX.

+On December 1, Watanabe announced that he would end WACK's "First Chapter" (第1章) by disbanding Gang Parade, ASP, ExWhyZ, Kiss Kiss, and Bite a Shock in 2026.

+On December 21, Bite a Shock revealed that their disbandment would be on March 8, 2026.
+ASP announced their disbandment on December 31.

+2026: Preparations for WACK's Second Chapter

+On January 1, Gang Parade announced that they will disband on October 29.

+Bite a Shock disbanded on March 8.

+From March 22 to 28, WACK held an audition camp, its first since 2023.
+Idols currently under WACK were to participate or leave the company by 2027.
+Unlike the previous camps, WACK welcomed former members to compete.
+Nameless was the only WACK idol compete and eliminated on March 22.
+Unlike prior camps, WACK rejected all participants on the final day.